kallebelins/mvp24hours-entity-t4/README.md

 ```

-Create the file that will represent the model with the entity or models loaded for use in the ".tt" model, for example (ModelTemplate.cs):
+Create the file that will represent the entity model or models loaded for use in ".tt", for example (ModelTemplate.cs):

 ```
 	public partial class ModelTemplate : ITextTemplate